philroberts/FPDB-for-OSX/docs/readme-dev.txt

 Also good: Other free and open formats, e.g. ODF.

-Not good: Any format that doesn't have full documentation freely and publicly available with a full license for anyone to implement it.
+Not good: Any format that doesn't have full documentation freely and publicly available with a proper license for anyone to implement it.
 Sadly, Microsoft has chosen not fulfil these requirements for ISO MS OOXML to become a truly open standard.

 License (of this file)
 =======